 This is a pretty common question that a lot of people ask; what does it mean exactly to connect via HDMI, and how does it work?
 Well the first part of that is pretty self explanatory.

-All it means is that when you have an electronic device that states that it uses this type of connection, you would just need to connect the wire into the appropriately named slot that corresponds with it.
+All it means is that when you have an electronic device that states that it uses this type of connection, you would just need to connect the wire into the appropriately named slot that basically corresponds with it.

 When it comes to what it does, though this cable is what allows sound, along with video, to be transferred between two media devices.
 In fact, there actually used to be two separate cables for each, but once HDMI was introduced, it streamlined everything into one much more powerful cable.

 What Is An HDMI Connector

 An HDMI port (often also referred to as a connector) is essentially the port in which the cable goes into.
-This is what that looks like (the third one down).
 Some devices may have more than one, and some may have none at all depending on when it was made.

 When Do You Need To Use An HDMI?